PaulHBartley/mkproj/INSTALL.md

 - Python 3.5+ (tested with Python 3.8.5)
 - Python venv module
 - Git
+- A GitHub account with
+   - a Personal Access Token
+   - a Template Repository
 - Curl

 ## Bash environment variables needed for connecting to the GitHub API: